Part-Time GCs & Startups

 Company benefits:

 Newer companies generally outsource their legal work to outside counsel.
-Too many companies then fail to timely and wisely use their attorneys because of inexperience and hourly billing anxiety.
-Neglect and inattention often cause bigger bills to clean up legal messes and loose ends and fix preventable legal and regulatory problems.
+Too many companies then fail to properly use their attorneys because of inexperience and hourly billing anxiety.
+Neglect and inattention often cause bigger bills to fix preventable legal and regulatory problems.

 Sometimes these messes, loose ends, and problems negatively impact critical financing and strategic opportunities.
-Common due diligence challenges involve intellectual property gaps, entity formation or governance defects, equity ownership uncertainties, financing compliance issues, or flawed commercial agreements.
-These can complicate deal due diligence and delay or even derail fundraising or M&A transactions.
+Common due diligence challenges involve intellectual property gaps, entity formation or governance defects, equity ownership errors, financing compliance issues, or flawed commercial agreements.
+These can delay or even derail fundraising or M&A transactions.

 Problems caused by legal mistakes and loose ends are so pervasive among startups that they inspired me to give talks in 15 cities and to write a 580-page book to help prevent them, Startup Law and Fundraising for Entrepreneurs and Startup Advisors.